sindresorhus/element-ready/readme.md

 Detect elements as they are added to the DOM.

-Returns a function to cancel subscription.
+Returns a stoppable to cancel subscription.

 #### selector